Pierre Desir: 2017 season

 On September 3, 2017, the Indianapolis Colts claimed Desir off of waivers.
 Head coach Chuck Pagano named Desir the sixth cornerback on the Colts' depth chart, behind Vontae Davis, Rashaan Melvin, Nate Hairston, Quincy Wilson, and Kenny Moore II.

 Desir earned a starting role in Week 8 after he surpassed Hairston, Wilson, and Moore on the depth chart.
-He replaced Davis who was released on November 9, 2017, On November 12, 2017, Desir collected a season-high eight combined tackles, deflected two passes, and made his first career interception during a 20–17 loss against the Pittsburgh Steelers in Week 10.
+He replaced Davis, who was released on November 9.
+On November 12, Desir collected a season-high eight combined tackles, deflected two passes, and made his first career interception during a 20–17 loss against the Pittsburgh Steelers in Week 10.
 Desir intercepted a pass by Steelers' quarterback Ben Roethlisberger, that was originally intended for wide receiver Martavis Bryant, during the first quarter.
-On December 3, 2017, Desir suffered a shoulder injury as the Colts lost 30–10 at the Jacksonville Jaguars.
-On December 4, 2017, the Colts placed Desir on injured reserve.
+On December 3, Desir suffered a shoulder injury as the Colts lost 30–10 at the Jacksonville Jaguars.
+The next day, the Colts placed Desir on injured reserve.
 He finished the season with 32 combined tackles (21 solo), seven pass deflections, and one interception in nine games and six starts.